alexnathanson/solar-protocol/installation.md

  -->

 ### Local
-* Move local directory outside of solar-protocol directory to pi directory
+* Copy local directory outside of solar-protocol directory to pi directory
-`sudo mv /home/pi/solar-protocol/local /home/pi/`
+`sudo cp -r /home/pi/solar-protocol/local /home/pi/local`
 * Update the info with your information as needed

 ### Permissions